Engee documentation

 .

 This function defines a saturation curve with limit values and a saturation point determined by the value of , the shape factor of the anhysteresis curve.
-Roughly, it can be considered to describe the average of the two hysteresis curves.
-In the block Nonlinear Transformer values are set at and points on the angysteresis curve B-H, which are used to determine the values of and .
+It can be roughly considered to describe the average of the two hysteresis curves.
+In the block Nonlinear Transformer we set the values at and points on the angysteresis curve B-H, which are used to determine the values of and .

 The parameters is the reversible magnetisation coefficient and determines which part of the behaviour is determined by , and which part is determined by the irreversible term .
 In the Giles-Atherton model, the irreversible term is determined by the partial derivative of the field strength: